Ocean Cay (MSC’s Private Island): Complete Guide & Things to Know

 What to Eat/Drink on Ocean Cay

 Hungry?
 A day in the sun and the water can build up an appetite.
-Luckily, there’s plenty to eat on the island, and it’s included in your cruise fare.
+There’s plenty to eat on the island, and it’s included in your cruise fare.

 The biggest spot to eat is Seakers Food Court.
-This is a buffet that features favorites like burger and dogs.
+This is a buffet that features buffet staples like burger and dogs.
+Just don’t expect high-end dining.
 It’s just about in the center of the island, and right near South Beach.
 There is also bar service at the buffet if you are feeling thirsty.
-MSC does have plans to build a second buffet area, which should help cut down on the lunchtime crowds.

 Apart from Seakers, there are multiple food trucks around the island.
-These spots (called Beach Shacks) are also free.
+These spots (called Beach Shacks) are also free, but we’ve noticed some have paid options.
 With so many of them, you never have to walk far to get a bite to eat.
-They have a menu of hamburgers, dogs, and even veggie burgers for those who don’t eat meat.
+They have a menu of hamburgers, dogs, and pasta salad for those who don’t eat meat.

 As well, if you simply want to go back to the ship, the buffet onboard will also be serving food.